Import Pipeline¶

 The completeness logic in api.sql must stay in sync with app/src/lib/completeness.js in the frontend.
 Both implement the same rule:

-| Criterion | SQL column (api.sql) | JS property (completeness.js) |
+| Criterion | SQL (api.sql) | JS (completeness.js) |

 |---|---|---|

-| Has photo | panoramax IS NOT NULL or other_tags ? 'panoramax' |
+| Has photo | tags contains key panoramax or a key starting with panoramax: |

 Object.keys(props).some(k => k.startsWith('panoramax')) |

-| Has name | name IS NOT NULL |
+| Has name | name IS NOT NULL (name is a dedicated column) |

 !!props.name |

-!!(props.operator \|\| …) |
+!!(props.surface \|\| …) |

 complete= all three presentpartial= at least one presentmissing= none present